William Yang

 2022

-Impact-Invariant Running on the Cassie Bipedal Robot, Dynamic Walking 2022 - Madison, Wisconsin
+Impact-Invariant Running on the Cassie Bipedal Robot, Dynamic Walking 2022 - Madison, Wisconsin2022

-Impact-Invariant Running on the Cassie Bipedal Robot, ICRA 2022, Legged Robots Workshop - Philadelphia, Pennsylvania
+Impact-Invariant Running on the Cassie Bipedal Robot, ICRA 2022, Legged Robots Workshop - Philadelphia, Pennsylvania2017

-The Effect of Spine Morphology on the Motions and Energetics of Quadrupedal Robots, Dynamic Walking 2017 - Mariehamn, Finland
+The Effect of Spine Morphology on the Motions and Energetics of Quadrupedal Robots, Dynamic Walking 2017 - Mariehamn, Finland2023

-Applied Scientist II intern - Amazon Robotics: Cambridge, Massachusetts
+Applied Scientist II intern - Amazon Robotics: Cambridge, Massachusetts2019

 NSF GRFP